achahid19/printf/README.md

 This is a C project where we aim to create a simple version of the `printf` function.
 The main goal of this function is to handle various conversion specifiers and produce formatted output to `stdout`.
-In our project, we will start as simple as possible, so we are going to implement the simpliest conversion specifiers first `%c, %s, %%`.
+In our project, we will start as simple as possible, so we are going to implement the simpliest conversion specifiers first `%c, %s, %%, %d, and %i`.

 ## How to use
 1. **Clone this Repo to your locale machine**